 While implementing this new approach, Quantum Health hit a roadblock with its web server, Microsoft IIS.
 With IIS, in order to deploy one certificate per domain, the team would have had to create duplicate backend servers for each customer.
 However, Quantum Health’s IT Infrastructure team continuously looks for ways to streamline operations, so they knew they could find a more scalable way to manage SSL/TLS certificates.

 “We were moving to a single certificate per website model, where each domain would have its own unique certificate.
 This meant that we were moving from managing two certificates to managing hundreds of certificates.
 Automating the certificate management process to cut down on administrative overhead was very important to us in order to scale,” says Rick Breidenstein, Manager of IT Infrastructure at Quantum Health.

-Quantum Health deployed a high‑availability (HA) pair of NGINX Plus instances in its private cloud in front of Microsoft IIS to handle SSL termination.
-With NGINX Plus, Quantum Health could achieve its goal of having individual SSL certificates per customer while maintaining a single backend application.
+Quantum Health deployed a high‑availability (HA) pair of NGINX Plus instances in its private cloud in front of Microsoft IIS to handle SSL/TLS termination.
+With NGINX Plus, Quantum Health could achieve its goal of having individual SSL/TLS certificates per customer while maintaining a single backend application.

-In addition to SSL termination, NGINX Plus also paves the way for even more enhancements within Quantum Health’s infrastructure.
-“Easy management of SSL certificates was what initially led us to NGINX Plus, but NGINX Plus also provides us with high availability and the flexibility to perform system maintenance during the day – without any downtime or outages to customer‑facing services,” says Breidenstein.
+In addition to SSL/TLS termination, NGINX Plus also paves the way for even more enhancements within Quantum Health’s infrastructure.
+“Easy management of SSL/TLS certificates was what initially led us to NGINX Plus, but NGINX Plus also provides us with high availability and the flexibility to perform system maintenance during the day – without any downtime or outages to customer‑facing services,” says Breidenstein.

 Achieving the Last Mile in Site Security

-With NGINX Plus as a proxy handling SSL termination, Quantum Health is able to support all customer domains from one application and increase security by giving each customer its own individual certificate.
+With NGINX Plus as a proxy handling SSL/TLS termination, Quantum Health is able to support all customer domains from one application and increase security by giving each customer its own individual certificate.